Your Emergency Fund

 Don't go into debt or dip into your retirement savings after an emergency.
 Start your emergency fund savings now so that you're prepared.
 Experts suggest you have six months' salary in the bank to feel secure.
 So if you take home $2,000 a month from your job, work toward a $12,000 emergency fund, even if you do it $50 at a time.

 Keep your emergency savings in stable, lower-risk accounts where you can access your money easily, without penalties.
 Start with a regular savings account at a bank that is FDIC insured.
 Once your emergency fund starts to grow, consider moving some of it to a certificate of deposit or money market savings account, which typically offer better interest rates.

 Developing an emergency fund takes time, and you have to set realistic goals.
 Here are some tips to get you started:

-- Save through an automatic payroll deduction, so you never see the money
+Save through automatic payroll deduction, so you won’t have a chance to

-- Skip one big expense this year and use that money to launch your emergency fund
+Skip one big expense this year and use that money to launch your

 - Put your tax refund or company bonus into the emergency fund

 Your emergency fund savings account may not be as exciting as a trip-to-Japan fund, but if something happens to your home during a catastrophe, you will be glad you chose the path that protects your family.